openshift/cluster-samples-operator/README.md

 -- True or false based on whether any of the restricted changes noted above have been submitted
 - RemovedManagementStateOnHold
 -- Indicator that we have a management state removed setting pending, but are waiting for in progress imagestreams to complete
+- ImportImageErrorsExist
+-- Indicator of which imagestreams had errors during the image import phase for one of their tags -- True when an error has occurred
+-- The list of imagestreams with an error will be in the reason field -- The details of each error reported will be in the message field

 # CVO Cluster Operator Status